1and1/snmpman/README.md

 The commandline options are:

 ```
- -c (--configuration) DATEI : the path to the configuration YAML
+ -c (--configuration) FILE  : the path to the configuration YAML
  -h (--help)                : print the help message (Vorgabe: false)
 ```